usefathom/phantom-analyzer/README.md

 You absolutely can run it outside of Vapor, but we haven't tested that, so it's on you :)

-# Instructions
+## Instructions

 1. Create a new project in Laravel Vapor
 2. Put your Vapor Project ID into the vapor.yml file
-3. Update the `domain` property in your vapor.yml file (or remove it if desired)
+3. (optional) Add a [custom domain](https://docs.vapor.build/1.0/projects/environments.html#custom-domains) to your vapor.yml file
 4. Run `vapor deploy production` or `vapor deploy staging`
-5. In Vapor, run `pphantom:cache_spy_pixels` to populate DynamoDB (default cache driver) with the spy pixel list
+5. In Vapor, run `phantom:cache_spy_pixels` to populate DynamoDB (default cache driver) with the spy pixel list
 6. Celebrate 🍾

 ## Updating the spy pixel list